12 Feb 5 Key Questions to Improve Your Assortment Plans (2021)

 No assortment planning process exists in a vacuum.

-Assortment planning is just one of the many interconnected steps of pre-season planning — and not all retailers agree about the order of these steps.
+Assortment planning is just one of the many interconnected steps of pre-season planning — and not all retailers agree on the order of these steps.

 For example, some retailers start all planning with a financial plan that drives downstream decisions.
 They plan for sales and margin targets, oftentimes breaking them down by category.
 In these organizations, assortment planning is constrained by the financials first and foremost.